Easily Move User Profile to Another Drive in Windows 10, 11

 A user profile is a record of user-specific data that define the user’s working environment.
 The record can include display settings, application settings, and network connections.
 Different versions of Windows store user profile information in a specific directory with different names: “Documents and Settings” in Windows XP and “Users” in Windows Vista and later.

 Generally, the “Documents and Settings” or “Users” folder is located in C drive.
-You may find the necessity to move user profile in Windows 10/8/7 in following occasions:
+You may find the necessity to move user profile in Windows 10/8/7 on the following occasions:

 Then, what’s the easiest way to change user folder location?

-How to move user profile to another drive in Windows 10/8/7 easily?
+How to move user profile to another drive in Windows 10/11 step by step

 To move user profile to another drive, there are two efficient solutions I’m going to show you:

-Solution 1: migrate user profile to another drive via a powerful freeware
+Solution 1: move users folder to another drive via a powerful freeware

-With a file sync tool, you can migrate user profile to another drive effortlessly.
-AOMEI Backupper Standard, the best free backup software, offers you file sync feature.
-You can choose to synchronize files to local folders or shared folders over network, NAS and cloud drives based on your own situation.
+With a file sync tool, you can change the location of user profile effortlessly.
+AOMEI Backupper Standard, the best free file sync software, comes to help.

 There are various folders under the user folder, such as Desktop, Downloads, Documents, Music, and Pictures.
-I’ll show you how to move (My) Documents to another drive in Windows 10 via AOMEI Backupper:
+I’ll show you how to move (My) Documents to another drive in Windows 10 via AOMEI Backupper.
+If you are a Windows Server user, please turn to AOMEI Backupper Server.

 1. Download AOMEI Backupper and follow the wizard to finish installation.
 It will be installed in a short time.

-2. Click “Backup” on the left pane and select “File Sync”.
+2. Click “Sync” on the left pane and select “Basic Sync”.

 3. Name the task so that you can distinguish it from other sync tasks.
 Click “Add Folder“ to select the Documents folder to be synchronized.